pyOpenSci/pyopensci.github.io/_posts/2020-06-15-two-ways-to-help-scientists-writing-python-move-from-competent-to-expert.md

 ### within Python
 The second area is **Python programming** specific.
-How can we help new research software engineers answer questions they will face as they move beyond writing scripts to developing packages, tools, and full-fledged libraries.
+How can we help new scientist-programmers answer questions they will face when they move beyond writing scripts to developing packages, tools, and full-fledged libraries?
 The answers to many of these questions are still more art than science.
 Some of these questions are low level, like:
 - How object-oriented should my code be?
 Should I be using